 Complaints alleging discrimination or harassment must be handled in accordance with the procedures set forth in Miss.
 Admin.
-Code 7-3: 99.1, State Board Policy Chapter 99, Rule 99.1.
+Code 7-3: 99.1, Mississippi State Board of Education Policy Manual, Part 3, Chapter 99, Rule 99.1.

 The individual at MSMS designated to ensure nondiscriminatory policies is: